rhake14/MSA/README.md

 ($\mu$ = 40.5 years; SD = 20.6; 67 female).
 The MSA is suitable for
-measuring ASA abilities in young (and musically trained) NH as well as old HI individuals with up to severe non-aided hearing impairments (i.e., the MSA is not suitable for profound HI individuals).
-There is also an non-adaptive version of this instrument available in this package.
+measuring ASA abilities in young (and musically trained) NH as well as old HI individuals with up to severe non-aided hearing impairments (i.e., the MSA is not suitable for profound HI individuals).Alongside the standard MSA, an alternative non-adaptive version of the instrument is also available as part of this package.
+To better cater to individuals using hearing aids or cochlear implants, we’ve developed a specialized version of the test.
+This includes extended musical excerpts, which prove beneficial during the device’s internal fitting procedures.

 ## Citation